MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/menus-and-commands-for-visual-studio.md

 -   The command will be placed in a default toolbar.

--   The command is a specialty command that users are likely to add to a toolbar using the **“Customize…”** dialog.
+-   The command is a specialty command that users are likely to add to a toolbar using the **“Customize...”** dialog.

 ## Access and shortcut keys